jaittola/xplane-location-web/README.md

 * Point your browser to http://localhost:3000 (or to the IP address in which your are running the server).

-## Configure X-Plane to position and speed data
+## Listening to data from X-Plane

-In X-Plane 11,

-1. Navigate to "Settings" -> "Data Output" -> "General data output"
-  * To get your location, speed, and position data to be sent from X-Plane in UDP packets, select the checkbox in the 'Network via UDP' column for items
-      * 3 (speeds),
-      * 14 (gear and brakes),
-      * 17 (pitch, roll, headings),
-      * 20 (lat, lon, altitude)
-  * In the "Output rates" section in the same view, set UDP date to 01.0 / s.
-You can use a larger rate if you want your position be updated more frequently.
-However, increasing the rate does not bring much benefit with slow general-aviation aircraft.
-  * In the "Networ configuration" section,
-      * Select the "Send network data output" click box
-      * Set the IP address and port number to match the computer in which you want to run the data receiver application.
-For localhost, enter 127.0.0.1 to the IP address field, and use 49008 as the port number.
-  * Close the settings view.

-X-Plane sends UDP beacon messages when it is running.
-The Rust server listens to these beacon messages and is able to auto-connect to X-plane if it is running in the same network.
-Hence, the server should work correctly even if the IP address has not been configured to X-Plane.
+X-Plane sends UDP multicast beacon messages when it is running.
+The Rust server listens to these beacon messages and is able to auto-connect to X-plane.
+The multicast messages do not traverse network boundaries so your controls and X-plane must be in the same network.

-Now you're done!
-If everything has been set up correctly, the web browser should start tracking the position of your simulated aircraft, and you should be able to control some electrical switches, too.

 # Hardware inputs